nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 Transmission: The attestation report is then sent to an external verifier (server), through a secure TLS connection.

 Remote Verification: The remote server checks the integrity of the attestation report and validates the measurements against known good values from the set of trusted hosts in the shared data store.
+The shared data store can be split as follows for higher security - 1) Host TPM EKs (e.g., MDM) used by server and 2) Host TPM EKs + Geolocation sensor details (e.g., location sensor hardware database).
 The server also validates that the TPM EK certificate has not been revoked and is part of the approved list of TPM EK identifiers associated with the hardware platform.
 At this point, we can be sure that the hardware platform is approved for running workloads and is running an approved OS.

-### Start/restart time attestation/remote verification of agent for integrity and proof of residency on Host
+### Start/Restart time attestation/remote verification of agent for integrity and proof of residency on Host

-As part of agent start/restart process, Linux Integrity Measurement Architecture (Linux IMA) is used to ensure that only approved executable for agent is loaded.
+As part of agent start process, Linux Integrity Measurement Architecture (Linux IMA) is used to ensure that only approved executable for agent is loaded.

-Measurement collection: The agent executable is measured by Linux IMA before it is loaded.
+Measurement collection: For the agent start case, the agent executable is measured by Linux IMA, for example through cloud init and stored in TPM PCR through tools e.g., Linux ima-evm-utils before it is loaded.
+For the agent restart case, it is not clear how the storage in TPM PCR will be accompished - TODO - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart on refresh cycles.

 Local Verification: Enforce local validation of a measurement against an approved value stored in an extended attribute of the file.

 TPM attestation and remote server verification: